Social enterprise: Finland

-In Finland a law was passed in 2004 that defines a social enterprise (sosiaalinen yritys) as being any sort of enterprise that is entered on the relevant register and at least 30% of whose employees are disabled or long-term unemployed.
+In Finland, a law was passed in 2004 that defines a social enterprise (sosiaalinen yritys) as any sort of enterprise that is entered on the relevant register and at least 30% of whose employees are disabled or long-term unemployed.
 As of March 2007, 91 such enterprises had been registered, the largest with 50 employees.
-In the UK the more specific term "social firm" is used to distinguish such "integration enterprises".
-This legal definition of a social enterprise (sosiaalinen yritys) made it hard for actual social entrepreneurship to enter the Finnish consciousness and public debate so a new term Yhteiskunnallinen Yrittäjyys (societal entrepreneurship) was dubbed and promoted by the early players in the field.
-Nowadays the term is recognized, accepted and even promoted by entrepreneurial NGOs, entrepreneurs themselves, co-operatives and government organisations.
-Finnish Social Enterprise Research Network FinSERN collects and exchanges national and international research data, maintains connections with social enterprise researchers and research networks around the world, and finds financing opportunities for research.
+In the UK, the more specific term "social firm" is used to distinguish such "integration enterprises".
+This legal definition of a social enterprise made it difficult for actual social entrepreneurship to enter the Finnish consciousness and public debate, so a new term, yhteiskunnallinen yrittäjyys (societal entrepreneurship), was dubbed and promoted by the early players in the field.
+Nowadays, the term is recognised, accepted and even promoted by entrepreneurial NGOs, entrepreneurs themselves, co-operatives, and government organisations.
+The Finnish Social Enterprise Research Network (FinSERN) collects and exchanges national and international research data, maintains connections with social enterprise researchers and research networks around the world, and finds financing opportunities for research.
 There is also a growing interest in impact investment in Finland.

 Italy

 Italy passed a law in 2005 on imprese sociali, to which the government has given form and definition by Legislative Decree no. 155, dated 24 March 2006.
-Under Italian law a social enterprise is a private entity that provides social utility goods and services, acting for the common interest and not for profit.
+Under Italian law, a social enterprise is a private entity that provides social utility goods and services, acting for the common interest and not for profit.

-In an effort to develop social enterprises and measure social impact, the Italian governmental work placement agency—Italia Lavoro—has developed a method to calculate the social efficiency of their project, from an economic point of view.
+In an effort to develop social enterprises and measure social impact, the Italian governmental work placement agency, Italia Lavoro, has developed a method to calculate the social efficiency of their project, from an economic point of view.
 For example, they measure the economic value to the society of providing a job to a disabled person.
-Since 1997, Italia Lavoro provides work placements to people with mental and physical disabilities, health problems or socially disadvantaged.
+Since 1997, Italia Lavoro has provided work placements to people with health problems or mental and physical disabilities and to those who are socially disadvantaged.
 To this aim, they help people who have fallen through the cracks of the general work system to reintegrate themselves into society through the creation of small and medium non-profit enterprises.

-Also intended to generate more social enterprises is the non-profit cooperative Make a Change.
-Make a Change provides financial, operational and management support to social start-ups.
-In 2010, they organized the first edition of a contest to elect the "Social entrepreneur of the year", as well as another contest entitled "The World's Most Beautiful Job".
-This year's winner of the former was the social cooperative "Cauto", which manages the entire trash life-cycle in the Province of Brescia.
+Also intended to generate more social enterprises is the non-profit cooperative Make a Change, which provides financial, operational and management support to social start-ups.
+In 2010, they organised the first edition of a contest to elect the Social Entrepreneur of the Year.
+This year's winner was the social cooperative Cauto, which manages the entire trash life-cycle in the Province of Brescia.
 One-third of Cauto's workers are disabled or disadvantaged.

-The winner of the "World's Most Beautiful Job" prize was the "Tavern of the Good and Bad" project by a group called 'Domus de luna' from Cagliari.
-The tavern employs mums and children recently graduated from rehabilitation programs.
+Another of Make a Change's contests is called The World's Most Beautiful Job.
+In 2010, the Tavern of the Good and Bad project by Domus de luna from Cagliari won the competition.
+The tavern employs mums and children recently graduated from rehabilitation programmes.
 The prize consisted of a grant of €30,000 and 12 months of professional consulting and support.
-The awards ceremony was included in the program of the Global Entrepreneurship Week.
+The awards ceremony was included in the programme of the Global Entrepreneurship Week.